 Malvern UK is involved in the planning and operation of the school, covering areas ranging from campus design to staff appointment.

 There will also be sharing of teaching experience and knowledge.
 Senior teaching staff recruited for Malvern College Pre-School Hong Kong will undertake a week-long immersion at Malvern UK, including training and a briefing on teaching resources they can utilise.
-Quarterly training will be conducted by Malvern UK staff in Hong Kong.
+Malvern College in the UK will provide ongoing support.

 Malvern UK attaches great emphasis to the quality of the education delivered by its international network of schools.
 As such, it has set up a quality assurance programme that includes a yearly inspection of the school’s operations and academic programmes outside the UK.

 As a testament of the close relationship between the mother school and Malvern College Hong Kong, there will be reserved places for students of Malvern College Hong Kong at Malvern UK if they so choose to further their studies at Malvern.

 All Malvern Colleges share the same ethos and values, and the operations of the schools generally mirror that of our mother school in the UK.
 However, of course there are adaptations for each country to meet the national requirements laid down by their governments and English capabilities of its student intake.

 Educationally harnessed play has proven to be very effective for very young children at Malvern, and such an approach has enabled children in many Scandinavian countries to score in top league tables in the world.
 We believe this programme is most aligned with our education philosophy for young children.
 The Early Years Foundation Stage (EYFS) Curriculum is a world-leading programme, used around the world and by our sister school in The Downs Malvern in the UK.
 Research has shown that the EYFS and the Forest School Programme provide a holistic and balanced educational programme, with clear learning goals across the Prime and Specific Areas and provide a solid foundation for the first year of formal schooling.